 Sweet n sour Meethi Amchoor ki Chutney is versatile and can be used in a host of things.

-- Chaat and Meethi Chutney go hand in hand. chaat, be it Alloo Tikki Chaat or Dahi Bhalle or Papdi Chaat or any other, is complete without meethi chutney.
+- Chaat and Meethi Chutney go hand in hand. chaat, be it Alloo Tikki Chaat or Dahi Bhalle or Makhana Chaat or Palak Patta Chaat or Ram Laddoo, is incomplete without meethi chutney.

 - In Dahi Bhalla, it is layered on Beaten curd.

 - In Alloo Tikki, the combination of coriander chutney and meethi chutney, adds dollops of tanginess and taste to it.